nayakmk/nayakmk.github.io/_posts/2023-06-26-working-with-aws-temporary-credentials-in-java.md

 title: Working with AWS Temporary Credentials in Java
 date: '2023-06-26 22:13:44 +0530'
 categories: [AWS, Temporary Credentials]
-tags: [AWS, Temporary Credentials, Java, Security, Tags, Category]
+tags: [AWS, Temporary Credentials, Java, Security]
 ---

 In this post, we will explore how to work with AWS temporary credentials in a Java application.
 AWS temporary credentials provide short-term access to AWS services, allowing you to securely authenticate and authorize your application without using long-term access keys.